Elizabeth Quinn MacMillan, Co-Interim Director, Curator of Museum Collections

 Gretchen Gray, Archives and Library Assistant

 As an alumna of Fort Lewis College (Anthropology, 2008), Gretchen is excited to be applying her skills once again at the Center of Southwest Studies.
 During her four years at FLC, Gretchen worked at the Center of Southwest Studies under the archivist.
 After graduating, Gretchen travelled and baked bread before joining the National Park Service at Canyon de Chelly National Monument in the heart of the Navajo Nation.
 In the ten years working at Canyon de Chelly, Gretchen was able to apply the skills learned at the CSWS working with NPS archives and museum collections, in conjunction with conducting archaeological fieldwork and historic preservation.
 During this time, Gretchen also had the unique opportunity to work in Abydos, Egypt with New York University’s Institute of Fine Arts.
 Gretchen is currently working towards her MA in Cultural Heritage Management and Digital Curation through Johns Hopkins University.
 When not working in the College Archives and assisting in the Delaney Research Library, (or studying!)
-Gretchen enjoys hiking with her dogs, biking, rock climbing and whatever other adventures are thrown her way.
+Gretchen enjoys hiking with her dogs, snowboarding, paddle boarding, rock climbing and whatever other adventures are thrown her way.